BIDS-numpy/numpy-paper/letters/editor.md

 the larger scientific Python ecosystem into also being a mechanism for using new, specialized array implementations.

-We believe that, because of its new role as a coordinating mechanism for array implementations, NumPy will remain central to scientific computing for the foreseeable future.
+We believe that, because of this role as a coordinating mechanism, NumPy will remain central to scientific computing for the foreseeable future.
 This is an important new part of the NumPy story, which has never been told before.

 We suggest the following three peer reviewers, and we do not have any specific reviewer exclusion requests: